open-data-fabric/open-data-fabric/open-data-fabric.md

 - [multihash](https://github.com/multiformats/multihash) - describes how to encode algorithm ID alongside the hash value.
 - [multibase](https://github.com/multiformats/multibase) - describes encoding used to represent a binary value as text (e.g. in YAML format or as a file name) without ambiguity of which encoding was used.

-It is expected that the specific `multibase` encoding is largely a presentation-layer concern that can varry between implementations.
+It is expected that the specific `multibase` encoding is largely a presentation-layer concern that can vary between implementations.
 For protocol compatibility all implementations must support all encodings in the `final` state of approval in the [`multibase` specification](https://github.com/multiformats/multibase), transcoding the representations when needed.

 For consistency, we recommended implementations to prefer the `base16` encoding.
 Although it produces longer hashes than other encodings, it:
-- Is case-insensitive and can appear in sub-domains
+- Is case-insensitive and can appear in subdomains
 - Does not contain symbols that can be easily confused
 - Does not have a risk of forming an accidental obscenity
 - Does not require padding